 Marriage is a creature of statute in California.
 That means a valid marriage entered into the State of California requires that the husband and wife must go through the formal process of the marriage licensing and solemnization laws.

 Why is that?

 It’s the difference between the Old West and the New West.
 As California became a State in the Union and our society became more sophisticated and modern, laws were passed that regulated everyday life and traditions.
 As localities (towns and cities) lost power, the State gained it through those laws and regulations.
 One of those regulations was the end of common law marriage in California in the year 1895.
-But that end didn’t mean California will never recognize any common law marriage regardless of the circumstances.
+But did that end mean California will never recognize any common law marriage regardless of the circumstances?

-A formal marriage cannot be created in the State of California by a man and a woman’s consent or cohabitation, alone.
+A formal marriage generally cannot be created in the State of California by a man and a woman’s consent or cohabitation, alone.
 The key words regarding this law against common law marriage and its invalidity are “in the State of California”.
-Therefore, if a man and woman live in California and think they have created a common law marriage here by consent or cohabitation here, California courts will likely reject it.
+Therefore, if a man and woman live in California and think they have created a common law marriage here by consent or cohabitation here, California courts may reject it.

 Has a California common law marriage been recognized in a published CA appellate court decision?

 It actually has.
 While it is uncommon (pun is partially intended), a common law marriage in Alabama was recognized in the State of California back in 1986.
 That is of course not the only instance it has happened but the case called “Marriage of Smyklo” was a published appellate court ruling and an important decision that verified the difference between an invalid, common law marriage in California and a valid common law marriage outside California that was recognized in this State.

 What may happen if there is no valid common law marriage but the man and woman still own assets together in California?

 Let’s assume in a hypothetical situation there was never any common law marriage but the man and woman in California have joint bank accounts here, commingle their earnings, jointly pay debts or even hold property together in California.
 As a starting point, consider asking the following questions: